carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 * Time stamp
 * Record of what was entered at the command line in order to execute `plot_precipitation_climatology.py`
-* Method of indicating which verion of the script was run (i.e. because the script is in our git repository)
+* Method of indicating which version of the script was run (i.e. because the script is in our git repository)

 ## Time stamp